-- Windows[®]
+- Windows®

 - Solaris[TM]

 - Linux

 The Symantec Critical System Protection prevention policies protect against inappropriate modification of system resources.
-The policies confine each process on a computer to its normal behavior.
-Programs that are identified as critical to system operation are given specific behavior controls; generic behavior controls provide compatibility for other services and applications.
+The policies confine each process

 The Symantec Critical System Protection prevention policies typically require tailoring for your site-specific needs.
 For example, the base policies limit network connectivity to and from applications.
 If your organization requires protection beyond what the Symantec Critical System Protection prevention policies provide, you can increase or decrease the restrictions enforced by the policies.
 Before modifying the prevention policies, you should learn about basic and advanced policy options and how the prevention policies use process sets.